vojay-dev/vojay-dev.github.io/_posts/2024-03-14-starcraft-data-pipeline.md

 ![DuckDB CLI]({{site.baseurl}}/images/blog/2024-03-14-04.png)
 *Analyze data with the DuckDB CLI*

-To show some of the capabilities, I used it to connect to the DuckDB database file we will create as part of the project, keeping the data fetched from the StarCraft API, to run some analysis quickly:
+To show some of the capabilities, I used it to connect to the DuckDB database file, we will create as part of the project later, to run some analysis:

 {% highlight sql %}
 SELECT favorite_race, SUM(wins) AS total_wins, MAX(mmr) AS max_mmr, AVG(mmr) AS avg_mmr